ShubhamTigane/bidding-platform/README.md

 # Real-Time Bidding Platform API

-This is a comprehensive RESTful API for a real-time bidding platform, developed using Node.js, Express, Socket.io, and a SQL database (PostgreSQL or MySQL).
+This is a comprehensive RESTful API for a real-time bidding platform, developed using Node.js, Express, Socket.io, and a SQL database (MySQL).
 The API supports advanced CRUD operations, user authentication, role-based access control, real-time bidding, and notifications.

 ## Features